addr2data/webinar-01/README.rst

 - Any subnet not explicitly associated with a route table, is implicitly associated with the **main** route table.

-- A route table defined the routing for any subnet associated with it.
+- A route table defines the routing for any subnet associated with it.

 - You can change which route table is the **main** route table.

+- IPv4 and IPv6 is handled separately.

 - Each route has a **destination** and a **target**.